-Bryn Melyn is situated on the hill above the seaside town of Barmouth on the west coast of Wales.
-A short (steep) walk down to the town with the harbour, beach, shops, station, pubs, cafes and restaurants.
+Bryn Melyn is situated on a hill above the seaside town of Barmouth which lies on the west coast of Wales.
+A short (steep) walk takes you down to the town with the harbour, beach, shops, station, pubs, cafes and restaurants.

 "Where the mountains meet the sea"...
 That's how Barmouth is often described and it's not hard to see why.
 Nestling at the foot of the Rhinog mountain range in southern Snowdonia and in the shadow of Cadair Idris Barmouth also stands at the mouth of one of the most scenic estuaries in Europe - the Mawddach.

 Traditionally a family seaside resort its vast, empty beach simply beckons you to take your shoes and socks off and go paddling whilst the town itself has seen considerable investment in recent years and is now one of the most vibrant resorts on the Welsh coast.
 A healthy (independent) retail scene with over 60 shops, a multitude of cafes and coffee-shops and a a variety of good-quality restaurants and characterful pubs have put Barmouth well and truly back on the holiday map.

 Barmouth is now an all-year-round centre offering excellent access to the whole of Snowdonia and much of mid-Wales.
 It is especially good for walkers and hikers with easy access to some serious mountains and a number of excellent trails starting from the town itself.

 The Snowdonia National Park is 823 square miles of stunningly beautiful and wildly varied landscape.
 From the alpine peaks of Snowdon itself to the temperate rainforests of the Vale of Ffestiniog, the lush forests of Betws-y-Coed to the stunning beaches of Dyffryn Ardudwy, there is never a dull moment.